apdofficial/sylvan-benchmarks/README.md

 # Usage

-1. The repository contains a Docker file which you can build using:
+1. The repository contains a Docker file using which you can build a docker image **sylvanbenchmarks**:
     ```shell
     docker build --pull --rm -f "Dockerfile" -t sylvanbenchmarks:latest "."
     ```